quiknode-labs/qn-guide-examples/sample-dapps/solana-wallet-explorer/README.md

-# QuickNode Solana Explorere Demo
+# QuickNode Solana Explorer Demo

 ## Overview
 This is a simple demo of how to use your QuickNode Solana Node Endpoint to query the Solana blockchain for tokens, transactions, and NFTs for a given wallet.